 Miss Envy sells a variety of topical products that are infused with CBD, THC, or a combination thereof.
 These include their Buddha Buddah, a THC-infused body cream that is one of their best-selling products.

-They also sell Buddha Bars (THC roll-on salves), THC bath bombs, and CBD-infused tattoo healing cream.
+They also sell Buddha Bars (THC roll-on salves), CBD bath bombs, and CBD-infused tattoo healing cream.

 Miss Envy carries several lines of edibles in its web store.
 Its chocolate bars, which come in CBD-only, THC-only, and 1:1 versions, are the most popular.